x

 Meditate, chant, and immerse yourself in the breathtaking Pacific Ocean at this year’s mikvot.
 Bring warm clothes, a towel, and an open heart.

-Women’s Mikvah with Cantor Marsha Attie and Rabbi Rena Singer
+Women’s Lounge Mikvah and Bagel Brunch with Rabbis Sydney Mintz and Rena Singer

 Sunday, September 21